AgustinMooreF/RSM/README.md

+# Asset comments:
+	-	Since I’m still gaining experience with Python, my decisions in the code are a mix of self-study and assistance from Cursor.
+	- The same goes for frameworks like LangChain—fortunately, it shares many similarities with Masta IA, which I’ve worked with the most.
+	- I applied the Singleton pattern in the FastAPI implementation based on my experience with NestJS for performance reasons.
+It was a great opportunity to learn about concepts like lru_cache, pydantic, and asynccontextmanager to achieve this.
+	- Apologies in advance if some parts of the repo are a bit messy.
+I’m very open to learning more about Python best practices, as well as best practices in Generative AI.

 # RAG Microservice

 A Python-based Retrieval-Augmented Generation (RAG) microservice built with FastAPI, featuring document processing with PDF support, vector search with ChromaDB, and OpenAI integration.